slcs-jsc/jurassic/projects/examples/README.md

 cd ..
 ```

-Then run an example from its own directory:
+Then run an example from its own directory, for example:

 ```bash
 cd projects/examples/nadir